RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

     - `COMPRESSED`: apply the DoubleDelta compression to the series samples, meaning compression of Delta of Deltas between timestamps and compression of values via XOR encoding.
     - `UNCOMPRESSED`: keep the raw samples in memory.

-    Used only if a new time sereies is created.
+    Used only if a new time series is created.
 Ignored When adding samples to an existing time series.

  - `CHUNK_SIZE` _size_ - Memory size, in bytes, allocated for data.
 Must be a multiple of 8.

-    Used only if a new time sereies is created.
+    Used only if a new time series is created.
 Ignored When adding samples to an existing time series.

     If not specified: set to 4096.